Discrimination against drug addicts: Drugs and HIV infection

-Among people who use drugs intravenously, the incidence of HIV and Hepatitis C infection is higher than among those who administer drugs through other routes.
-However punitive and discriminatory measures against people who use drugs are not able to eliminate either the spread of drug addiction or HIV.
-Researchers say that around 90% of people who choose to inject drugs have missed prior opportunities for HIV testing that were provided.
-This is why annual screening for Hep C and HIV is recommended for patients who use drugs.
-Also, in states where it is legal, people may use syringe service programs, or use at safe consumption sites.
-Also, patients may employ other harm reduction measures, such as employing aseptic technique, to reduce their risk of exposure to infectious disease.
-The website NextDistro has harm reduction resources for people who use drugs to minimize the risk associated with intravenous use.
+Among people who use drugs intravenously, the incidence of HIV and hepatitis C infection is higher than among those who administer drugs through other routes.
+However, punitive and discriminatory measures against people who use drugs are not able to eliminate either the spread of drug addiction or HIV.
+A study from the Centers for Disease Control and Prevention’s National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention found that around 90% of people who choose to inject drugs have missed prior opportunities for HIV testing that were provided.
+For this reason, annual screening for hepatitis C and HIV is recommended for patients who use drugs.
+In jurisdictions where harm reduction policies are active, people may use syringe service programs and/or or use substances at safe consumption sites to minimize the risk of infection.

 Regional patterns

 Africa

 In Africa, approximately 28 million people use substances.
 This number is impacted by the rising availability of drugs that can be administered intraveneously such as heroin, cocaine, and methamphetamine.
 Socio-demographic factors are often primary determinants of the health status of people who use drugs.
 These factors contribute to an individual's drug use behaviors such as the sharing of needles and the solicitation of sex in exchange for police protection or more drugs.
 Nutritional status, family support, stigma/discrimination, adherence to medication, and recovery from addiction are also impacted by these socio-demographic factors.
 Research shows that the majority of people who use drugs transition from the use of non-soluble substances s to substances that can be used intravenously or end up using both simultaneously.